Advice for New Parents: 10 Expert Tips for New Families

 Enjoy every moment you can—even the trying ones.
 Children grow up too fast, and if you get too concerned about the things that don’t matter you will miss the opportunities to enjoy those that do.—Jane

 Sometimes parents get overly excited about the “next” stage of development.
-Take time to enjoy each growth milestone. —Heidi, Parents Place
+Take time to enjoy each growth milestone. —Stephanie Agnew, Assistant Director of Parents Place

 5. Find your Tribe